shakalee14/attendance-tracker/README.md

 ### Why

 This makes it possible to correct an upload or rerun the attendance process without creating duplicate attendance tabs.
+Of course the other option would be to flag and disable someone from uploading a date twice - I don't believe we would want to simply just add more records to it.

 ---